hrishi508/Gravitational-Wave-Detection-Using-Deep-Learning/results/1D-CNN Multi-class/Model 2/README.md

 + <p> Normalization of the dataset caused the training time to increase significantly, and the results were still baseline, so it is not feasible to try out further combinations with normalization. </p>

 ## References :
-1. <p>Chauhan, Y., 2020.
-Deep Learning Techniques to Make Gravitational Wave Detections from Weak Time-series Data. arXiv preprint arXiv:2007.05889.</p>
+1. <p>Krastev, Plamen.
+(2019).
+Real-Time Detection of Gravitational Waves from Binary Neutron Stars using Artificial Neural Networks. </p>